arunjalota/arunjalota/README.md

 ### Hi, I’m Arun 👋

 Tech Lead in Toronto with 13+ years shipping mobile, web, and AI-powered products end-to-end.
+A decade leading engineering teams of up to 12 across React Native, Firebase, Unity, and backend services.

 **What I work in**